 A 1999 change in state law to allow "no excuse required" absentee voting ushered in a new era in Maine elections.
-Since then, the number of absentee ballots cast has surged, growing from 10% of ballots cast in 2000 to about 30% in recent years and over 60% in some jurisdictions.
+Since then, the number of absentee ballots cast has surged, growing from 10% of ballots cast in 2000 to about 30% statewide in recent years and over 60% in some jurisdictions.
+That percentage was over 60% statewide in the 2020 COVID election.

 Under current law, voters may apply to have an absentee ballot mailed to their home without providing an excuse.
 They must submit a separate application before each election.
 Ballots are mailed by the clerk as soon as they are ready, no later than 30 days before Election Day.
 Voters can return their ballots by mail (adding their own postage), or they can return them to the municipal clerk or a secure drop box until the closing of polls on Election Day.
-Ballots can also be obtained from and returned to the clerk's office by immediate family members and by third-parties, although special restrictions apply to third-party ballot-running.
+Ballots can also be obtained from and returned to the clerk's office in person, by immediate family members, and by third-parties, although special restrictions apply to third-party ballot-running.